leto/hushlist/README.md

 # Hushlist: Censorship Resistant Metadata-Minimizing Multi-Blockchain Communication

-Hushlist uses the Hush cryptocoin blockchain, as well as other privacy coin blockchain to implement mailing-list style communication which inherit all of the beautiful properties that Hush inherits from Bitcoin and Zcash.
+Hushlist uses the Hush cryptocoin blockchain, as well as other Zcash-fork privacy coin blockchains to implement mailing-list style communication which inherit all of the beautiful properties that Hush inherits from Bitcoin and Zcash.

 # Requirements

 Hushlist requires a computer with Perl 5.8+, and access to a Hush fullnode RPC server which is often run on localhost.
+Hushlist supports all platforms that Hush currently supports, which is Linux, Mac and Windows.

 Sending shielded transactions (involving zaddrs) can be very resource intensive, and at least 4GB of RAM is recommended, although 2GB may work on